-The toilet paper startup backed by Marc Benioff, Dara Khosrowshahi, and Robert Downey Jr. now sells paper towels – TechCrunch
+The toilet paper startup backed by Marc Benioff, Dara Khosrowshahi and Robert Downey Jr. now sells paper towels – TechCrunch

 While other companies look at bamboo as a replacement for cotton or plastics, the Cloud Paper co-founder said this company is squarely focused on toilet paper and paper towels because those products make up most of the crap that’s most wasteful in the paper industry.

-The company has already ordered 1 million rolls of toilet paper for production and shipped hundreds of thousands of toilet paper, but the rationale for adoption has shifted, the company said.
+The company has already ordered 1 million rolls of toilet paper for production and shipped hundreds of thousands of toilet paper rolls, but the rationale for adoption has shifted, the company said.

 “It definitely had its moment when the COVID shutdowns happened,” said Fritsch.
 “But [consumption] shifted from a TP panic to ‘There’s an easy and convenient, sustainable, option out there.’
 It’s less of an all-out craze,” Fritsch said.